-When a building is alight, staying calm is the obvious advice, but keeping so, is much harder.
-It is why corporate buildings and large residential buildings have evacuation plans in place which are regularly practiced, so that if you ever need to go through the process of exiting the building in an emergency, your body can take over whilst your mind is racing.
+When a building is alight, staying calm and evacuating is the obvious advice, but ensuring it goes to plan, is much harder.
+It is why corporate buildings and large residential buildings have evacuation plans in place which are regularly practiced, shared, and (hopefully) followed.
+They help ensure if you ever need to go through the process of exiting the building in an emergency, your body can take over whilst your mind is racing.

 But plans exist for more than just ensuring people exit quickly and safely.
 In fact, good plans will consider how to get fire crews in safely too to fight the fire.
 The easier it is to get in, the less the fire can spread and the more of your property and the items in it which can be saved.

-Ultimately however, the best plans are not evacuation plans, but plans which aim to minimise the chance of fire in the first place.
-In fact, the right knowledge and preventative measures, can help avoid the incidence of fire in your property.
+Ultimately, however, the best plans are not evacuation plans, but plans which aim to minimise the chance of fire in the first place.
+In fact, the right knowledge and preventative measures, can help avoid the incidence of fire at your property.
+So what do you need to know?
+We are glad you asked – read on.

 Follow the fire safety codes